 So, as a Developer with testing as my specialism, what should I do within the Scrum Team?
 Testing of course, but besides that, I think my value also lies in communicating with the Product Owner, helping him to refine the requirements.
 And together with the designers, I can make sure their designs fit the requirements (although it is perfectly valid to call that testing 😉 ).

 Is it beneficial for testers to get the PSM I certification?

 It is definitely beneficial to get this certification.
 It is especially beneficial to testers who work in a Scrum team, an agile team or an organization which wants to shift its development process to Scrum.
 Getting the certification helps you to really get what Scrum is and how it works.
 Seeing it in action in an organization helps you to see where the major difficulties lie.
 Based on that, as a tester, you can start to add value to the process and help the team progressing in becoming a more effective team, working towards one goal: building a releasable increment.

 What level of tester should take it?

 For a tester, it would be beneficial to first have some experience in working in a Scrum team.
 A substantial amount of the questions in the exam deal with real-life situations.
 You will recognize the situation more easily if you have worked within a Scrum team.
-I would recommend to get this certification after +/- 1 year of experience as it will show to potential customers that you have mastered the basics of Scrum and that you will be able to work within a Scrum team.
+I would recommend getting this certification after +/- 1 year of experience as it will show to potential customers that you have mastered the basics of Scrum and that you will be able to work within a Scrum team.

 If it would be up to me, I would say every modern tester should get the PSM I certification.
 More and more companies are making the switch towards working agile and/or Scrum.
 To stay relevant as a tester, the PSM I certificate is a must-have.